abearman/mindful/README.md

 ## How to compile the React project for development
 1. Run `npm install` to install all the packages.
 2. Run `npm run build` from the root `mindful` directory.

+## How to run the tests
+1. To run one-off, run `npm test`
+2. To run continually during development, run in watch mode: `npm test -- --watch`